Lake Michigan–Huron

 Lake Michigan–Huron (also Huron–Michigan) is the body of water combining Lake Michigan and Lake Huron, which are joined through the 5 mi, 295 feet, open-water Straits of Mackinac.
 Huron and Michigan are hydrologically a single lake because the flow of water through the straits keeps their water levels in overall equilibrium.
-Although the flow is generally eastward, the water moves in either direction depending on local conditions.
+Although the flow is generally eastward from Lake Michigan to Lake Huron, the water moves in either direction depending on local conditions.
 Combined, Lake Michigan–Huron is the largest freshwater lake by area in the world.
 Lake Superior is larger than either individually, so it is counted as the largest of the Great Lakes when Lake Michigan and Lake Huron are considered separately.

 Geologic history

 During the last ice age, the sizes and connectivity of the two lake basins varied dramatically over time.
 Sequential advances and retreats of the Laurentian ice sheet repeatedly opened and dammed various possible outlets from the area, as well as providing dramatically varying amounts of meltwater to the system.
 Numerous proglacial lakes formed in various places and configurations as the ice sheet advanced and retreated.
 At various times, what is now Michigan–Huron was clearly separated into two or more lakes, and at other times was part of a single, deeper lake.